parkernye/coffee_coaster/README.md

 PCB Coffee Coaster

 A very simple (non-functional) pcb that serves as a coffee coaster.
-Uses a LEO constillation to reflect my birthday.
+Uses a Leo constellation to reflect my birthday.